 McMorris usually trains without a coach since, from his point of view, there is no coach capable of doing what he can do on a snowboard.

-In the end, the young top gun did everything right by choosing his own path to success as his road led him to Silver at Olympic Winter Games debut of slopestyle at Sochi, Russia, 2014.
+In the end, the young top gun did everything right by choosing his own path to success as his road led him to bronze at Olympic Winter Games debut of slopestyle at Sochi, Russia, 2014.